nhasnat288/nhasnat288.github.io/_pages/teaching-experience.md

 I'm currently supervising two B.Sc. students on the laboratory testing and finite element modelling for the [zeolite and cellulose fiber project](/research-projects/zeolite-cellulose/).

-## Curriculum and Assessment

-Syllabus design, review and moderation; question preparation and exam moderation.